monash-emu/AuTuMN/bgui/server/README.md

-# Introduction to the Optima webserver
+# Introduction to the BASE webserver

 - the main webserver is `api.py`, a `python` application, written in the `flask` framework.
- `api.py` defines the way URL requests are converted into HTTP responses to the webclient, you can see a list of available API calls at <http://sandbox.optimamodel.com/api/spec.html#!/spec>, or locally, once the webserver is running <http://localhost:8080/api/spec.html>
+ `api.py` defines the way URL requests are converted into HTTP responses to the webclient
 - `flask` is a micro-framework to provide libraries to build `api.py`
 - `api.py` stores projects in a `postgres` database, a robust high-performant database.
   It uses the `sqlalchemy` python library to interface with the database,